opallab/cs886-winter-2025/README.md

 ## Workload Breakdown
 + Class Participation: 15%
-+ Mid-term Project: 20%
++ Midterm Project: 20%
 + Presentations: 25%
 + Final Project: 40%

-## Mid-term Project
+## Midterm Project

 This is a 3-page paper, along with (if relevant) the source code of your project, including instructions on how to run it.
-You may use your mid-term project as a foundation for your final project, which will be 6 pages.
+You may use your midterm project as a foundation for your final project, which will be 6 pages.
 Please see the next section below for details.

-Options for the mid-term project:
+Options for the midterm project:

 + Option A (Empirical evaluation):
 Pick a problem that interests you.